vs-slavchev/TEAM-META/README.md

 Open with Visual Studio 2013 and 2015.
 Each application is in a separate project.

 	- event entrance: check if a visitor is allowed to enter and whether all fees are collected;
-	- camp entrance: chech status and help visitors find their camp;
+	- camp entrance: check status and help visitors find their camp;
 	- shops: buy food and drinks with their event account money by just showing the QR code;
 	- stands to loan materials: loan chargers, laptops or other equipment for the duration of the event;
 	- event exit: check if user has returned all loaned items and mark their leaving;